precice/micro-manager/README.md

     def __init__(self): # No input arguments
         # Initialize class member variables

-    def initialize(self):
+    def initialize(self) -> dict:
         # *Optional*
         # Compute initial state of the micro simulation and return initial values.
-        # Values have to be a dictionary of shape {"data-name":<value>,}
+        # Return values have to be a dictionary of shape {"data-name":<value>,...}

-    def solve(self, macro_data, dt):
+    def solve(self, macro_data, dt) -> dict:
         # Solve one time step of the micro simulation or for steady-state problems: solve until steady state is reached
-        # macro_data is a dictionary with macro quantity names as keys and data as values
+        # `macro_data` is a dictionary with macro quantity names as keys and data as values
-        # Return quantities that need to be communicated to the macro simulation in a analogously shaped dictionary
+        # Return values need to be communicated to the macro simulation in a analogously shaped dictionary

     def save_checkpoint(self):
         # *Required for implicit coupling*
-        # Save current state of the micro simulation
+        # Save current state of the micro simulation in an internal variable

     def reload_checkpoint(self):
         # *Required for implicit coupling*
-        # Revert to saved state of the micro simulation
+        # Revert to the saved state of the micro simulation

     def output(self):
         # *Optional*